ibm-cloud-docs/cephaas/host_mapping.md

 {{site.data.keyword.attribute-definition-list}}

-# Mapping volume to a host
+# Create volume mapping for a host
 {: #mapping-vol-to-host}

 You can map one or more volumes to a host by using UI, CLI, API, and Terraform.